Verifiable secret sharing: Feldman's scheme

-A commonly used example of a simple VSS scheme is the protocol by Paul Feldman, which is based on Shamir's secret sharing scheme combined with any homomorphic encryption scheme.
+A commonly used example of a simple VSS scheme is the protocol by Paul Feldman, which is based on Shamir's secret sharing scheme combined with any encryption scheme which satisfies a specific homomorphic property (that is not necessarily satisfied by all homomorphic encryption schemes).

 The following description gives the general idea, but is not secure as written.
 (Note, in particular, that the published value gs leaks information about the dealer's secret s.)

 First, a cyclic group G of prime order q, along with a generator g of G, is chosen publicly as a system parameter.
 The group G must be chosen such that computing discrete logarithms is hard in this group.
 (Typically, one takes an order-q subgroup of (Z/pZ)×, where q is a prime dividing p − 1.)

 The dealer then computes (and keeps secret) a random polynomial P of degree t with coefficients in Zq, such that P(0) = s, where s is the secret.
 Each of the n share holders will receive a value P(1), ..., P(n) modulo q.
 Any t + 1 share holders can recover the secret s by using polynomial interpolation modulo q, but any set of at most t share holders cannot.
 (In fact, at this point any set of at most t share holders has no information about s.)

 So far, this is exactly Shamir's scheme.
 To make these shares verifiable, the dealer distributes commitments to the coefficients of P modulo q.
 If P(x) = s + a1x + ... + atxt, then the commitments that must be given are: